Tanzu-CSP-Tigers/spring-ai-bedrock-anthropic-titan-workshop/README.md

-# Spring AI Workshop for AWS Bedrock Cohere
+# Spring AI Workshop for AWS Bedrock

 ## Introduction
 This is a copy of the excellent [spring-a--azure-workshop](https://github.com/Azure-Samples/spring-ai-azure-workshop/tree/main) that has been ported to work with AWS Bedrock.
 Unlike vendors like Azure and Google, AWS has chosen to host multiple models rather than throw in entirely on their own model (Titan).
-The model I selected for this workshop is 'Cohere' because it has SpringAI support for chat and embeddings.
+The model I selected for this workshop is `Anthropic3` for chat, and AWS's own `Titan` for embeddings.

-**NOTE:** I have everything in the library working except RAG.
-That is a work in progress and this repo will be updated when that part is sorted out.
+**NOTE:** Many users will have experience doing AI workshops using python tools like *langchain* and *streamlit*.
+While that provides a nice GUI for testing, Spring is designed for enterprise applications and is almost always part of a larger application.
+Because Spring in general is a tool for developers, the entire workshop will be delivered through the command line terminal.
+While it is definitely possible to run command by posting commands such as "http://localhost:8080/ai/simple" in a browser, it is not really an optimal experience.

+For best experience, we encourage user to deploy the *.devcontainer*, which has all necessary tools such as `java`, `maven`, `http`, and `curl` installed.
+Launching a [CodeSpace]("https://github.com/features/codespaces") from GitHub will open the *devcontainer* and bring you into the *VsCode* tool.
+In this case, we recommend running `./mvnw clean install`before starting the first exercise to download all dependencies and prep the application.
+Also, it is not necessary to run `./mvn spring-boot:run` for every exercise if the app is still running.

+Of course, users are welcome to download this repo and run it locally using their own tools as well.
+We also encourage users to visit [Spring Initializer](https://start.spring.io") to recreate the code on their own.

 ## Prerequisites